cython/cython/docs/src/userguide/faq.rst

 **Answer**: The support for Unicode is as good as CPythons, as long as you are using the Python ``unicode`` string type.
 But there is no equivalent C type available for Unicode strings.
 To prevent user errors, Cython will also disallow any implicit conversion to char* as this not going to be correct.

-Since Cython 0.13, there is also native support for the ``Py_UNICODE`` type that represents a single unicode character.
+There is also native support for the ``Py_UNICODE`` type that represents a single unicode character.
 In fact, Cython will try to infer this type for single character unicode literals, and avoid the creation of a unicode string object for them if possible.
 This is because many operations work much more efficiently (in plain C) on ``Py_UNICODE`` than on unicode objects.

 See the [[string tutorial|http://docs.cython.org/src/tutorial/strings.html|string tutorial]].